yannissgarra/elastic-bundle/README.md

 # WebmunkeezElasticBundle

-This bundle unleashes a internationalization on Symfony applications.
+This bundle unleashes elasticsearch on Symfony applications.

 ## Installation